HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/README.md

 * Use Auto Scaling to adjust the number of EC2 instances based on demand, ensuring optimal capacity while minimizing costs during periods of low traffic.
 * Leverage AWS cost optimization tools, such as AWS Cost Explorer and AWS Trusted Advisor, to monitor and optimize costs.
 * Periodically review resource utilization and right-size instances based on actual workload requirements.

-For more cost optimization tips, refer to the Cost Optimization Guide.